In this Article

 - Low blood sugar levels can also cause numbness in the tongue, therefore eat at regular intervals.

-How to Cure Numb Stomach or Belly
+How to Treat Numbness in the Stomach or Belly

-How to Cure Numb Legs and Feet
+How to Treat Numbness in the Legs and Feet

-Can You Prevent Numbness
+Can You Prevent Numbness?

 When to Consult a Doctor